 History and Origin

-Bengal cats are a domestic cat breed.
-They are a genetic hybrid of the Asian Leopard cat and the common house cat.
-The Bengals come in various colors and patterns.
-White Bengals are known as ‘Snow’ Bengals.
+Bengal cats are a captivating domestic breed resulting from the hybridization of the Asian Leopard cat and the common house cat.
+Among their various colors and patterns, the white variant is known as the ‘Snow’ Bengal.

 Physical Characteristics of Snow Bengals